Tips for trading Brexit

 Share portfolio risk

-We enable you to go short on major indices and over 12,000 shares, so you can protect your entire portfolio.
+We enable you to go short on major indices and over 13,000 shares, so you can protect your entire portfolio from downside risk.

 We offer forex pairs including GBP/USD, EUR/GBP and GBP/EUR, enabling you to insulate yourself from currency risk.